privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 SD-JWT VC and OpenID4VP support in Yivi are currently experimental.
 We don't recommend depending on it for now.
 :::

-## Issuer certificates
+## Enabling SD-JWT VC issuance
+1) Obtain issuer certificate
+2) Update IRMA server
+3) Update IRMA server configuration
+4) Update issuance request

+### Step 1: Obtain issuer certificate
+In order to issue an SD-JWT VC credential that the Yivi app accepts, you need to be on our Trust List.
+This means you need to obtain an issuer certificate.
+This certificate contains rights about what credentials and attributes you're allowed to issue, as well as some metadata about your company.
 You can contact the Yivi team via [support@yivi.app](mailto:support@yivi.app) to obtain a certificate.
 In order to get a certificate you also need to be a regular Idemix issuer present in one of our schemes.

-## Enabling SD-JWT VC issuance
+### Step 2: Update IRMA server
 Once an issuer certificate is obtained, the changes needed to support SD-JWT VC issuance in addition to Idemix are quite small.
-1) Update your IRMA server
-2) Update the IRMA server configuration
-3) Update the issuance request

-### Step 1: Update your IRMA server
 First and foremost you should update your IRMA server to version `0.19` or higher.

-### Step 2: Update IRMA server configuration
+### Step 3: Update IRMA server configuration
 Now that you have a SD-JWT VC compatible IRMA server, you need to add two settings to the configuration.

 - A path to the SD-JWT VC issuer certificates directory